ACCTING 3500 - Accounting Theory

 Individual Assignment 8%

-Homework: Completed homework must be uploaded on MyUni each week by 6.00 p.m one day prior to your scheduled tutoiral.
+Marks will be awarded for completion of homework.
+Completed homework must be uploaded on MyUni each week by 6.00 p.m. one day prior to your scheduled tutorial.
 The homework will be assessed four times per semester.
 Students are not given prior knowledge of the weeks in which homework will be assessed.
 Tutors do not provide feedback on submitted homework.
 It is the responsibility of students to take additional notes, etc. during tutorials.

-Research Report on Small Group Discovery Experience (SGDE) 14%
+Research Report on Small Group Discovery (SGD) 16%

-· Assignments must be submitted electronically through MyUni Turnitin Assignments, which is a computer programme that detects plagiarism.
+- Assignments must be submitted electronically through MyUni Turnitin.

 Grades for your performance in this course will be awarded in accordance with the following scheme: